LiarGs/Ant-Colony-Algorithm-GUI/README.md

 # Ant-Colony-Algorithm
 -An Ant Colony Algorithm GUI program

+WHAT DOSE THIS PROJECT DO???
--You can Create your Own Environment

-(There is few of initial Environments which I crated for you to test and play)
+- Create your Own Environment  (There is few of initial Environments which I crated for you to test and play)

--See how Ant Colony Algorithm
+- Find the shotest path

--Save result as png and gif
+- Save result as .png and .gif

+WHAT FEATURES DOES IT HAVE?

+- Clear visual interface

+- New "Dead-cell" algorithm which greatly reduces the number of iterations(Of course you can choose not to use it)

+- You Can see how ants works on figure

--Reseet srart and end
+- Reseet srart and end easily

--Resett Parameters
+- Adjustable parameters

--Randomize a Grapph ...
+- Randomize a Grapph of course

--Ant_GUI.py and Ant_with_gui.py has been 'pyinstaller' to Ant GUI.exe
+- Choose result save path

+CAN I USE IT TO SLOVE A MAZE???

+- YES!!
+Design your maze and slove it with ants.
+You will get a solution

+HOW I USE THIS PROJECT???

+- Make sure you download all files in the same file

--You can just Run Ant GUI.exe without a python
+- You can just run Ant GUI.exe without a python

- -!! parameter.pkl and save_path.pkl is needed !!
+- !! parameter.pkl and save_path.pkl must be in the same file with .exe !!

--Have FUN!!!
+- Set new result save path in 'Settings'

+- Click 'Start' to start and Explore yourself

+- It is recommended to run '20 Ietration, 100 Ant-numbers' first and run '80 Ietration 100 Ant-numbers' after.
+It will be better than '100 Ietration, 100 Ant-numbers' at first

+WHAT LANGUAGE DOSE THIS PROJET USE??

+- Python of course

+- Based on Ant Colony Algorithm and My original "Dead-cell" algorithm

+CAN IT BE USED FOR COMMERCIAL PURPOSES???

+- NO!!!
+I desgin it as my Graduation Project and I have not pass it

+LAST
+- Randomize a Maze (to do)

+- Have FUN!!! and Enjoy it!!